waku-org/specs/standards/core/rendezvous.md

 Waku nodes will reach a good number of meaningful peers faster than through a single discovery method.

-## Terminology
+## Semantics
-Please refers to the [libp2p spec](https://github.com/libp2p/specs/blob/master/rendezvous/README.md#rendezvous-protocol).
+Waku rendezvous fully inherit the [libp2p rendezvous semantics](https://github.com/libp2p/specs/blob/master/rendezvous/README.md#rendezvous-protocol).

-## Theory
+## Specifications
-The namespaces used to register and request will be in the format 'rs/cluster-id/shard'.
+The namespaces used to register and request will be in the format `rs/cluster-id/shard`.
-A registration or request consist of all the shards a nodes supports and their corresponding namespaces.

-Every [Waku Relay](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/11/relay.md) node will be initialized also as a rendezvous point.
+Every [Waku Relay](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/11/relay.md) node will also be initialized as a rendezvous point.

-Each relay node will register with a random rendezvous point every 10 seconds.
+Each relay node will register with random rendezvous points every 10 seconds, once for each shard it supports and register only the namespace corresponding to that shard.
-Each registration will expire after 1 minute.
+Each registrations will expire after 1 minute.
-Each node will roughly have 6 records of itself in the network at any given time.

-At startup, every nodes will discover peers by sending a request to a random rendezvous node.
+At startup, every Waku nodes will discover peers by sending requests to random rendezvous points, once for each shard it supports.
-A maximum of 12 peers will be requested.
+A maximum of 12 peers will be requested each time.

 This number is enough for good GossipSub connectivity and minimize the load on rendezvous points.
-It is assumed that other discovery methods are used in conjunction and will continue discovering peers for the lifetime of the node.
+It is assumed that the bootstrap node used is a rendezvous point and that other discovery methods are used in conjunction and will continue discovering peers for the lifetime of the node.

 ## Future Work